One thing has become increasingly clear in the personal finance industry: Online banks are on the rise.

 nbkc takes a unique approach to personal banking by combining checking and savings into one account, which is called the nbkc Everything Account.
 Basically, you get all the practicality and flexibility of a checking account, coupled with the interest-earning potential of an HYSA.

 The nbkc Everything Account has no minimum account balance, no overdraft fees, no maintenance fees, and no foreign transaction fees.
-This makes it a really flexible option.

-You’ll also get access to features like automatic bill pay and savings goals to stay on track, and NBKC’s Financial Snapshot provides a comprehensive overview of your financial picture with linked accounts, credit cards, loans, and investments.
+You’ll also get access to features like automatic bill pay and savings goals to stay on track, and nbkc’s Financial Snapshot provides a comprehensive overview of your financial picture with linked accounts, credit cards, loans, and investments.

 The interest rate, however, has definitely been more competitive in the past.